Cuttlefish and squid fishing

 At the beginning of spring, the cuttlefish arrive to the estuary of Sado and to the coast of Sesimbra.
 Cuttlefish fishing is a thrill-filled fishing and is carried adrift, which allows the fisherman on board to catch a large number of this magnificent cephalopod.

-Cuttlefish and squid are also part of the diet of species such as Roz Corvineiro Dolphin, corvina and snapper, species that are always present in the Luiz Saldanha Marine Park and Sado estuary.
+Cuttlefish and squid are also part of the diet of species such as Roaz Corvineiro Dolphin, corvina and snapper, species that are always present in the Luiz Saldanha Marine Park and Sado estuary.

-Because of its enormous gastronomic value, cuttlefish and squid are sought after by the sport fishermen and their large numbers in this region make this destination one of the best in Europe to look for large specimens of these species.
+Cuttlefish and squid are highly sought after by sport fishermen due to their enormous gastronomic value and abundance in this region, making it one of the best destinations in Europe in terms of demand for large specimens of these species.